 Every week, I connect to RMS stations in different locations without actually sending or receiving messages just is see how long the "handshake" takes and to see if I can connect at all.

-I save the successful connections to my Winlink favourites for quick retrieval, but I also log them in a spreadsheet that I continuously analyze.
+I save the successful connections to my Winlink favourites for quick retrieval, but I also log them in a spreadsheet for further analysis.

 The Spreadsheet